 1. Only one retake will be allowed per summative.
-2. All graded formative assessments must be completed prior to the original summative.
-3. The retake for any summative in a unit must be completed before the date of the first summative of the following unit.
-4. Semester/Trimester exams and summatives which are extended projects with ongoing feedback and clear completion deadlines, do not qualify for retakes.
-5. The student will forfeit the retake opportunity if either the scheduled retake date or a scheduled teacher required additional practice is missed, unless excused or rescheduled by the teacher.
+2. Absences may impact the availability of a retake.
+3. All graded formative assessments must be completed prior to the original summative.
+4. The retake for any summative in a unit must be completed before the date of the first summative of the following unit.
+5. Semester/Trimester exams and summatives which are extended projects with ongoing feedback and clear completion deadlines, do not qualify for retakes.
+6. The student will forfeit the retake opportunity if either the scheduled retake date or a scheduled teacher required additional practice is missed, unless excused or rescheduled by the teacher.